-ALLOC (kWh) = Bill Credit Recipient's allocated generated kWh as determined per Section 8.c.(2)(i).
+ALLOC $(kWh) =$ Bill Credit Recipient's allocated generated kWh as determined per Section 8.c.(2)(i).

-DC = the distribution charge per RIPUC No. 2095, Summary of Retail Delivery

-Rates, as may be amended from time to time.

-TC = the Transmission Charge per RIPUC No. 2095, Summary of Retail Delivery

-Rates, as may be amended from time to time.

-TrC = the Transition Charge per RIPUC No. 2095, Summary of Retail Delivery

-Rates, as may be amended from time to time.

-SOS-LRS = the Standard Offer Last Resort Service charge applicable to the Bill Credit time, exclusive of the renewable energy standard charge or credit.

-Recipient's retail delivery service rate class per RIPUC No. 2096, Summary of Standard Offer_Last Resort Service Rates, as may be amended from time to
+- DC = the distribution charge per RIPUC No. 2095, Summary of Retail Delivery Rates, as may be amended from time to time. - TC = the Transmission Charge per RIPUC No. 2095, Summary of Retail Delivery Rates, as may be amended from time to time. - TrC = the Transition Charge per RIPUC No. 2095, Summary of Retail Delivery Rates, as may be amended from time to time. - LRS = the Last Resort Service charge applicable to the Bill Credit Recipient's retail delivery service rate class per RIPUC No. 2096, Summary of Last Resort Service Rates, as may be amended from time to time, exclusive of the renewable energy standard charge or credit.